emptymalei/theflow/content/economics/auction-theory-basics.md

 where $f_i$ is a function of the payment.
 The risk attitude is best tested in a fair lottery where the expected payoff is the same as the investment.
 In such a fair lottery, the utility for \ref{eqn-auction-utility-payoff-and-payment} depends on the payment and the willingness to pay is different at different costs.

-Risk neutral bidders are willing to participate at different costs based on payoff.
-Risk aversion bidders are less willing to participate at higher costs and risk seeking bidders are more willing to participate at higher costs[^ShohamLeyton-Brown].
+Risk neutral bidders are willing to participate at different payment based on payoff.
+Risk aversion bidders are less willing to participate at higher payment and risk seeking bidders are more willing to participate at higher payment[^ShohamLeyton-Brown].

 ## Types of Auctions